Every home chef must understand the difference between brine and marinade.

 If you still aren’t sure whether to brine or marinate, remember to consider the size of the meat.
 For larger pieces, brine is the better choice.

 Another way to decide is based on the ingredients you have in the kitchen.
 If you only have meat and table salt, then you have everything you need for a dry brined meat.
+You might be wondering if can marinade beef and chicken together?
+You can!
+This is perfect is you hosting a big cookout and need to stay space in the fridge.

 Even if your ingredients might not sound like desirable flavors for a marinade, don’t be afraid to experiment.
 You never know what combination of flavors will be your new favorite recipe!